rosano/journal/content/posts/01hpwkgcyat77j08q8k1y4rpd2.md

 tags: ["contribute"]
 categories: ["thought"]
 ---
-When confronted with a choice between more financial security or stability and more meaning, what would persuade you to pursue the latter?
+When confronted with a choice between more financial security (stability) or more meaning, what would persuade you to pursue the latter?